rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The Z-Score measures the number of standard deviations a data point is from the mean of the distribution.
 Data points with Z-Scores beyond a certain threshold are considered anomalies.

+**Cost Function**: The cost function for Z-Score anomaly detection is typically the number of standard deviations (Z) from the mean.
+Data points with Z-Scores above a certain threshold (e.g., 3) are flagged as anomalies.

 **Example**: Detecting unusually high network traffic volumes that may indicate a denial-of-service attack.
 Z-Score can identify traffic patterns that deviate significantly from normal volumes.

 ##### Gaussian Mixture Model (GMM)
 **When to Use**: Use GMM when you need to model data that can be represented by a mixture of multiple Gaussian distributions.

 **How It Works**: GMM uses the Expectation-Maximization (EM) algorithm to estimate the parameters of the Gaussian distributions and identify data points that do not fit well within these distributions.

+**Cost Function**: The cost function for GMM is the Log-Likelihood of the data given the estimated parameters of the Gaussian distributions.
+Points with low likelihoods are considered anomalies.

 **Example**: Identifying unusual user behaviors based on login times, locations, and activity patterns.
 GMM can model normal behaviors and flag deviations as potential threats.